• Home

 Google Keep really only talks to other Google software.
 This is great if you're always in a Google app of some sort: you can see your tasks in Calendar and send your notes to Google Docs to flesh them out into something more developed.
 But if you're looking to connect your pond of notes with your larger, non-Google data ocean, it could get complicated.
 Or what if Google Workspace isn't your scene at all?

 Evernote integrates with a range of other apps natively (including Google Calendar, Gmail, and Google Drive, but only on the paid plan), plus thousands more via Zapier.
 This means you can do things like automatically create tasks in your to-do list from new Evernote notes, back up new Evernote notes to your cloud storage app, or add new starred emails to Evernote—no matter what your tech stack looks like.
+Learn more about how to automate Evernote, or get started with one of these pre-made workflows.

 • Evernote logo